QR Codes for Books: A Great Way to Engage Readers and Promote Books

-Note: this is an Enterprise plan feature.
+Note: this is a Business+ plan feature.

 #4 Pick a suitable QR Code format

 Formats like PNG and JPG may be more suited for smaller surfaces like book covers and bookmarks.
-However, if you are going to print QR Codes on billboards and banners, we recommend you use formats like SVG, EPS, and PDF.
+However, if you are going to print high resolution QR Codes on billboards and banners, we recommend you use formats like SVG, EPS, and PDF.

 Formats like SVG and EPS are scalable and the QR Code will not pixelate upon expansion.